Kazakiri220/Oh-my--paper/README.md

 ## Philosophy

-> **Enhance, don't replace.** Claude Code is already smart — we add research structure, not overrides.
+> **Enhance, don't replace.** Claude Code is already smart — this project adds MPAcc thesis structure, not overrides.

 - **Your context is for reasoning** — hooks inject only what's needed; memory files keep the rest on disk
-- **Domain-specific, not generic** — every skill, agent, and command is designed for academic research
+- **Domain-specific, not generic** — every skill, agent, and command is designed for MPAcc thesis writing
 - **Invisible when not needed** — hooks run in the background; no noise if you're just coding
 - **Composable** — use one command, use all of them, or just let the hooks do their thing
 - **Memory over repetition** — agents remember project context so you don't re-explain every session